jxnblk/doctor-mark/README.md

 An Automatic Page Generation Tool

+*Experimental Work in Progress*

+Use at your own risk

 ---

 ## Highlighted Code Examples

 By using a bit of markup in your README.md, you can include live HTML code examples.
-Take a look at the README.md file on Github to see how it works
+(Take a look at the README.md file on Github to see how it works)

 <div data-include="docs/examples/headings.html"></div>